Do You Have Questions About SSDI And SSI?

 Generally, someone who is working full time is not considered disabled.
 However, SSA has rules that allow someone to receive disability benefits while performing limited work.
 These rules are complicated, but if you are earning $1,260 per month or more from work in 2020 (for people who are blind, the limit is $2,160), you are not likely eligible for disability benefits.
 You should think very carefully before trying to work while receiving benefits.

 It is a wise decision to hire an attorney to assist with a disability claim.
-As an experienced disability lawyer, I assist clients at all levels of the disability adjudication process, becoming involved in cases at the very beginning by filing the application and undertaking representation immediately before hearings.
+Our experienced disability lawyers assist clients at all levels of the disability adjudication process, becoming involved in cases at the very beginning by filing the application and undertaking representation immediately before hearings.

 You must report all work performed for pay to the Social Security Administration!
 Failure to do so could jeopardize your entitlement to benefits and could result in an overpayment of benefits to you.